 Skills Matrix: this article provides a practical explanation of the Skills Matrix, also known as a Competency Matrix or Employee Skill Matrix.
-After reading, you’ll have a basic understanding of this powerful management tool.
-This article also contains a downloadable and editable Skills Matrix template.
+After reading, you’ll have a basic understanding of this powerful management tool, including an example.
+This article also contains a downloadable and editable template.
+Enjoy reading!

 What is a Skills Matrix?

 The Skills Matrix is a visual tool that helps you to clearly see the skills and competencies of individuals within an organisation, group, or team.
 The Skills Matrix is part of skills management.
 The primary goal of skills management is to offer support for understanding, developing, utilising, and tracking people and their skill levels.

 The matrix is generally used for small groups of people, but can be expanded.
 The left side shows specific skills or knowledge areas that are required for a specific project, for instance.
 Next, two variables have to be entered for every name: proficiency regarding the skill in question, and interest to use the skill.